-What are the digital marketing trends in 2020?
-I have been reading several stories and predications which outline few sexy and attractive marketing technologies and tactics such as voice search, micro-influencers, automation and of course AI.
+What is the future of marketing and what are the top digital marketing trends in 2020?
+I have been reading several stories and predications which outline few sexy and attractive marketing technologies and tactics such as voice search, micro-influencers, automation, and of course AI.

 Wonderful, but this all just trendy news we have been collecting for years now.
 We need to sense the future of marketing and predict upcoming challenges.
 Living another day is going to be a battle for marketers since the business environment is evolving rapidly.

-Where we stand now? the majority of marketers are not considered yet about the future.
+Where we stand now? the majority of marketers are not considered yet about the future of marketing.
 According to the most recent figures of 2019, the CMO survey indicated that the majority of marketing leaders are more focused on managing the present.

 Marketing is changing… How and Why?